techy-Nik/Git_commands_cheat_sheet/README.md

 It shows size of folders and file present in working directory Command 5 : "df -h"
-It shows available disk space of all mounted storage
+It shows available disk space of all mounted storage Command 6 : history | grep <command>
+It searches command history for a specific command or keyword